ExploringLies/lies-have-short-legs/docs/index.md

 <a data-fancybox="gallery" href="images/ratio_false_true_parties.png"><img src="images/ratio_false_true_parties.png"></a>

-We observe that the ratio of false-to-true statements for democrats goes slightly downwards, but for Republicans the ratio is on a steep climb.
+Here we compare the false statements (pants on fire and false) with true statements (all the other statements).
+We observe that this ratio of false-to-true statements for democrats goes slightly downwards, but for Republicans the ratio is on a steep climb.

 **TODO:**